Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Additional Experimental Results

 \subsection{Scaling Parameter Setting}

 The choice of the scaling parameter $\gamma$ is important to the acceleration and can be seen as a hyper-parameter tuning process.
 We experiment with different values of $\gamma$ and find that setting $\gamma=0.1$ is a good choice for effective acceleration of training.
-The presented results are based on sparse networks (99\%) learned with adversarial training (objective: AT) on CIFAR-10 using VGG-16.
+If we tune the value of $\gamma$ according to the gradient correlation of different settings, it is possible to obtain a faster convergence rate than the reported results.
+We first present results that are based on sparse networks (99\%) learned with adversarial training (objective: AT) on CIFAR-10 using VGG-16.
+The sparse training method is BSR-Net.

-As shown in Figure \ref{fig: scaling} (a), we compare the training curves (testing accuracy at different epochs) A-BSR-Net ($\gamma=0.1$), A-BSR-Net ($\gamma=0.5$), and BSR-Net.
-The yellow curve for A-BSR-Net ($\gamma=0.5$) collapses after around 40 epochs training, indicating a model divergence.
+$\gamma=0.1$ vs $\gamma=0.5$: As shown in Figure \ref{fig: scaling} (a), we compare the training curves (testing accuracy at different epochs) A-BSR-Net ($\gamma=0.1$), A-BSR-Net ($\gamma=0.5$), and BSR-Net.
+The yellow curve for A-BSR-Net ($\gamma=0.5$) collapses after around 40 epochs of training, indicating a model divergence.
 The reason is that if setting $\gamma$ close to 1, e.g., like 0.5, we will not be able to completely avoid the increase in variance.
 The increase in variance will lead to a decrease in performance, which is similar to "No $\gamma$" in section 5.4 of the manuscript.

-As shown in Figure \ref{fig: scaling} (b), we compare the training curves (testing accuracy at different epochs) A-BSR-Net ($\gamma=0.1$), A-BSR-Net ($\gamma=0.01$), and BSR-Net.
+$\gamma=0.1$ vs $\gamma=0.01$: As shown in Figure \ref{fig: scaling} (b), we compare the training curves (testing accuracy at different epochs) A-BSR-Net ($\gamma=0.1$), A-BSR-Net ($\gamma=0.01$), and BSR-Net.
 The yellow curve for A-BSR-Net ($\gamma=0.01$) is below the blue curve for A-BSR-Net ($\gamma=0.1$), indicating a slower convergence speed.
 The reason is that if $\gamma$ is set small, such as 0.01, the weight of the old gradients will be small.
 Thus, the old gradients will have limited influence on the updated direction of the model, which tends to slow down the convergence and sometimes can lead to more training instability.

+We also present results that are based on sparse networks (99\%) learned with standard training on CIFAR-10 using VGG-C. The sparse training method is SET-ITOP.
+As shown in Figure~\ref{fig: gamma}, the results of setting $\gamma=0.01,0.5$ are similar to that of $\gamma=0.1$, and the results of setting $\gamma=0.9$ are worse than that of $\gamma=0.1$.
+This may be due to the fact that 0.9 is too large for the relatively low gradient correlation.